tombefieux/ArduinoIRLEDStripController/README.md

 # Arduino IR LED Strip Controller

-This Arduino project permits to control LED strips with an infrared protocol.
+This Arduino project allow users to control LED strips with an infrared protocol.
-CAUTION: This controller is only a receiver.
+CAUTION: This controller is only a receptor.
 If you want to use it you must respect its protocol explained below.
-I've made this project to be linked with a raspberry pi 3 that commands it; I will upload the code soon.
+This project is supposed to be linked to a raspberry pi 3 which should command it; I will upload the code soon.

 ## Getting Started
 ### Prerequisites

-You need an Arduino of course, an infrared sensor and a LED strip working with a data wire.
+You need an Arduino, an infrared sensor and a LED strip working with a data wire.
 I use two libraries that are the [FastLED library](http://fastled.io/) and [this RC5 decoder library](https://github.com/guyc/RC5).
 You need do add them to your Arduino IDE.

 ### Installing